Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Introduction and motivation

-As in Euclidean space, a {\it Riemann minimal example} in $\l^3$ is a non-rotational surface with zero mean curvature everywhere and foliated by circles in parallel planes.
-In case that the surface is spacelike, we say a {\it Riemann maximal example}.
-Recall that the rotational surfaces in $\l^3$ with zero mean curvature are well known (\cite{hn,ko,lo4}).
-In the literature, the first example of a Riemann maximal example was discovered by the second author in \cite{lo1} where, following ideas of Jagy (\cite{ja}), described all Riemann maximal examples foliated by circles contained in spacelike planes in terms of elliptic integrals.
-Later, the Riemann maximal examples foliated by circles with any causal character were studied in \cite{lls} from the point of view of complex analysis obtaining the Weierstrass representation and the analogous version of Shiffman's theorem.
-Furthermore, it was proved that if a maximal surface is foliated by circles, then the foliation planes must be parallel, so the surface is rotational or a Riemann maximal example.
-If the surface is timelike, similar results were obtained in \cite{lo3}.
-A generalization of these results when the mean curvature is a non-zero constant was done by the second author in \cite{lo2,lo4}.
-More recently, Akamine has studied the Riemann minimal examples in terms of their causal characters (\cite{ak}) and he observed the existence of timelike Riemann minimal examples foliated by circles with constant radii, which were not included in \cite{lo3}.
+\begin{definition} A Riemann zero mean curvature example (shortly a Riemann ZMC example) is a non-rotational surface in $\l^3$ with zero mean curvature and foliated by pieces of circles contained in parallel planes. \end{definition}

+In this paper, we exclude the rotational surface which are well known: see \cite{hn,ko,lo4}.
+The first example of a spacelike Riemann ZMC example was discovered by the second author in \cite{lo1} where, following ideas of Jagy (\cite{ja}), were described all spacelike Riemann ZMC examples foliated by circles contained in spacelike planes.
+Later, and for any causal character of the circles, spacelike Riemann ZMC examples were studied in \cite{lls} from the point of view of complex analysis obtaining the Weierstrass representation.
+More recently, Akamine has studied the Riemann ZMC examples in terms of their causal characters (\cite{ak}) and he observed the existence of timelike Riemann ZMC examples foliated by circles with constant radii.

+The Riemann ZMC examples also share a property with Riemann minimal examples (\cite{en}).
+If a zero mean curvature surface in $\l^3$ is foliated by circles, then these circles are contained in parallel planes and, consequently, the surface is rotational or it is a Riemann ZMC example (\cite{lo2,lo4,lls}).